Blog

 But this data is traditionally siloed, making it difficult for workers to understand all of the processes going on in an organization.
 It’s not enough to just gather data, workers need to be able to make sense of it in a way that breaks down old barriers with a more intuitive visual space that helps frontline workers grasp insights faster and get up to speed with standard operating procedures more quickly.

-IoT for smart manufacturing
+An image depicting IoT for smart manufacturing

 1. Integrated Digital Twins